patrickward/padd/README.md

 find the keys directory in the default data directory location (e.g., `~/.local/share/padd/keys`).

 The `identity` flag is used to specify the path to the identity file.
 Or, you can set the `PADD_IDENTITIES_FILE` environment variable.
-Note that this can be used to specify a single identity file outside of the keys directory.
+Note that this can be used to specify a single identity file outside the keys directory.

 The `recipient` flag is used to specify the path to the recipient file.
 Or, you can set the `PADD_RECIPIENTS_FILE` environment variable.
-Note that this can be used to specify a single recipient file outside of the keys directory.
+Note that this can be used to specify a single recipient file outside the keys directory.

 If no identity file or recipient file is specified, PADD will attempt to find the default identity and recipient files in the `keys-dir` directory.
 The default files are called `key.pub` for the recipient file and `key.txt` for the